grimmelm/nft/nftlaw.md

 scholars](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928901) are
  skeptical about whether tethering actually works.)

-Thus, there are actually three diffrent kinds of assets involved in an NFT.
+Thus, there are actually three different kinds of assets involved in an NFT.
 Yes, three.

 First, there is an **NFT** itself on the blockchain.
 It looks like this: